rachayita/OpsNotes/rust/rust.md

   - across the lifetime of a shared reference:
     - neither its referent, nor anything reachable from that referent, can be changed
   - there exist no live mutable references to anything in that structure:
-    - its owner is held read- only and so on
+    - its owner is held read-only and so on
-    - it’s really frozen.
+    - it’s really frozen
 - mutable access is exclusive access
   - value borrowed by a mutable reference is reachable exclusively via that reference
   - across the lifetime of a mutable reference